top of page

 Best Student Presenter Award

 Day Scott is a wildlife professional and non-traditional student whose academic journey has been profoundly shaped by a life-altering car accident involving a herd of pronghorn, resulting in a traumatic brain injury (TBI).
-Her resilience and passion for wildlife conservation have driven her pursuit of higher education, turning obstacles into opportunities for growth and positive change.
+Her resilience and passion for wildlife conservation have driven her pursuit of higher education, transforming obstacles into opportunities for growth and positive change.

 Parent Lab, University of Idaho